 Though all cases vary and none is predictive, CJ’s experience includes:

-• Representing a pharmaceutical company in a variety of complex antitrust litigations, including preparing for trial.
+• Representing a pharmaceutical company in a variety of complex antitrust litigations, including class actions, involving allegations of refusals to deal and reverse payments.

 • Representing a major private equity firm in a commercial contract dispute in Delaware Chancery Court.